uc-cdis/data-portal/docs/portal_config.md

         }
       ]
     },
-    "emailSignUpForm": { // optional; used to show a govdelivery.com Email SignUp Form on the homepage "action": url, // required ; url user will be taken to when hitting submit "subscribeToTopicId": "USNIAID_182", // required; email list user will be subscribed to "title": "Sign Up For Updates", // optional ; will overtire this default text "label": "Email Address", // optional ; will overtire this default text "placeholder": "example@domain.com", // optional ; will overtire this default text "buttonText": "Submit" // optional ; will overtire this default text }
     "navigation": { // required; details what should be in the navigation bar "items": [ // required; the buttons in the navigation bar {